How Do Southern Grits Differ From Polenta?

 - 1/4 tsp sugar

-- To prepare the grits: Bring the chicken broth, evaporated milk and salt to a boil in a heavy bottomed saucepan.
+- To prepare the grits: In a heavy bottomed saucepan, bring the chicken broth, evaporated milk and table salt to a boil.

-- To prepare the fire roasted tomato sauce: In a stove top pan, saute the diced onion in a couple of drizzles of olive oil.
-Saute until the onion is soft and translucent and beginning to brown, about 3-4 minutes.
+- While grits cook, In a medium size saucepan saute the diced onion in a couple of drizzles of olive oil.
+Saute for 3-5 minutes until onion is soft, translucent and beginning to brown.
 Add the minced garlic.
-Saute for an additional minute.
+Saute for one minute longer.

-- To plate: Slice the grilled sausages on the bias.
+- To plate: Slice the grilled sausages on bias.
 Spread the grits onto a plate, top with sausage slices and drizzle the fire roasted tomato sauce.
 Garnish with additional parsley if desired.
 Serve immediately.